bengant3/recycleNashville/README.md

 You should see saved changes instantly show up while running the development bundle.
 If they don't, try `Cmd/Ctrl + C` in the terminal to restart the development bundle.

+If you have any troubles with node modules/libraries/something not installed let me (Ben) know.
+I can definitely help.

 ## Website Features
 1. Interactice (?) information session about what can and can't be recycled.
 2. A quiz to test knowledge.